 On the other hand, if you see something like this when you haven't been actively building links, you may want to look into your backlink profile for links that resulted in the spike:

-Finally, if you do find some of the links are spammy, or you want to tidy up your backlink profile, you can add them to a disavow links file using the webmaster tools of SEO SpyGlass.
-To do that, right-click the spammy backlink/linking domain and select Disavow tool (it typically makes more sense to disavow on the domain level, so make sure to select Entire domain under Disavow mode.)
-Do the same for all unnatural links or domains you spotted.
+Finally, if you do find some of the links to be spammy, or you want to tidy up your backlink profile, you can add them to a disavow file, then download the file and submit it to Google's disavow tool.
+To do that, right-click the spammy backlink/linking domain and select Disavow (it typically makes more sense to disavow on the domain level, so make sure to select Entire domain under Disavow mode).
+Do the same for all unnatural links or domains you find: